exe4que/exe4que/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🙋‍♂️ All about me is at **[My Website](https://soumyajit.vercel.app/)**
+- 🙋‍♂️ All about me is at **[My Linkedin](https://www.linkedin.com/in/exequielquatroque/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🕹️ I’m currently working at [`Bigfoot Gaming`](http://bigfootgaming.net/).

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 I’m currently learning `Shaders stuff`

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 I’m looking to collaborate for `anything FUN!`

-- 🤔 I’m looking for help with `Competitive Programming`
+- 🤔 I’m looking for help with `Test driven development`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything, Except `Backend stuff` :sweat_smile:

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: `First, make sure you enjoy what you do.
+Otherwise, you'll be working to pay the doctor's bill.`

-- ⚡ Fun fact: I waste most of my time playing games
+- ⚡ Fun fact: `Two hours of mindless debugging can save you up to five minutes reading documentation! 👍 (just read the docs)`

 ## 🛠️ Technologies and Tools I use: